 - Gwen showing up at Peter's house after her father's funeral and desperately asking him why he wasn't there.

-Everything Aunt May goes through, her family slowly being ripped apart first with the Parkers disappearing, then her husband being shot, and her nephew that she raised coming home late at night covered in cuts and bruises.
-And then at the end of film, he comes home covered in blood and she just holds him tightly.
+- Everything May goes through, her family slowly being ripped apart, first with the Parker men disappearing, then her husband being shot, and her nephew coming home late at night covered in cuts and bruises.
+And then at the end of film, Peter comes home covered in blood and she just holds him tightly.

-Captain Stacy's death.
-He starts off as a rather unsympathetic character and grows on you as you see his reasoning, and that he's not just a one-note take-the-vigilante-off-my-streets copper, until at last he gets the chance to stop Peter, and lets him go.
+- Captain Stacy's death.
+He starts off as a rather unsympathetic character but grows on you as you see his reasoning, and that he's not just a one-note take-the-vigilante-off-my-streets copper, until at last he gets the chance to stop Peter/Spider-Man, and lets him go.
 And saves his life.
 And then gets killed.
 Also, Stacy asking Peter to break up with Gwen so that she's not put in danger by the enemies he'll make as Spider-Man.

-Likewise, the fate of Dr. Connors: pushed into taking the serum when his financial backer shuts him down, it's strongly implied that he had little control over what his lizard-self wanted and did.
-He is horrified when he regains full humanity and sees what he's done.
-(Yes, he was responsible and deserved punishment, since the choice to take the serum was ultimately his — but sad, even so.)
+- The fate of Dr. Connors.
+He's pushed into taking the serum when Dr. Ratha shuts him down, and it's strongly implied that he had little control over what his lizard self did.
+He's horrified when he regains full humanity and sees what he's done.
+(Yes, he was responsible and deserved punishment, since the choice to take the serum was ultimately his, but sad, even so.)

-What's even worse is he didn't take the serum just For Science!.
-He took it because they were about to test it on wounded veterans and he was trying to minimize casualties if the serum went wrong.
+- What's even worse is he didn't take the serum just For Science!.
+He took it because Ratha was about to test it on wounded veterans and he was trying to minimize casualties if the serum went wrong.
 (And, of course, it did.)